-The NFB has a long tradition of producing documentaries that investigate the complex relationship between the economy and our deteriorating environment.
-To accompany the Virtual Lecture that happened on September 28, 2016, Naomi Klein has curated a playlist of NFB films that look at the impact of corporate decisions on the environment and celebrate the inspiring responses of communities in Canada and around the world.
+Canadian author Naomi Klein compiled this playlist of documentaries that investigate the complex relationship between the economy and our environment.
+The films examine the impact of corporate decisions on the environment and celebrate the inspiring responses of communities in Canada and around the world.

 In this feature-length documentary, husband and wife team Karsten Heuer (wildlife biologist) and Leanne Allison (environmentalist) follow a herd of 120,000 caribou on foot across 1500 km of Arctic tundra.
 In following the herd's migration, the couple hopes to raise awareness of the threats to the caribou's survival.
 Along the way they brave Arctic weather, icy rivers, hordes of mosquitoes and a very hungry grizzly bear.
 Dramatic footage and video diaries combine to provide an intimate perspective of an epic expedition.

 This short documentary looks at how an entire community mobilized to improve the cafeteria menu at a primary school in Cocagne, New Brunswick.
 Rallying behind this noble cause, residents put their shoulder to the wheel, promoting products from local farmers over those of multinational corporations.
 Everyone gets involved to make healthy eating a common goal as well as a learning opportunity.

 This film was made as part of the Tremplin program, in collaboration with Radio-Canada.